 However, the soundtrack is what drives the movie.
 In 1983, the producers shelled out $250,000 to put those tunes on the big screen.
 Big time bucks considering their budget was $350,000.
 Yup, 71% of their entire budget went to pay music royalties.
 Today, musicians have a difficult time getting people to pay $.99 cents.

-So just know that when anyone refers to 80s music… they are referring to an era of music so influential, eclectic, and timeless its lifespan extended well beyond the 10 years that encapsulate most decades.
+So I relish the past.
+And when anyone refers to 80s music… they are referencing an era of music so influential, eclectic, and timeless its lifespan extended well beyond the ten years that encapsulate most decades.

 And it rid us of both Disco and double-neck guitars (for a season)…